-The 2012 Volkswagen Beetle is not the kind of car you buy because you need it, but because you absolutely want it.
-Its competitors are found in the "boutique" category – cars that deliver heavily on style, image, emotional appeal and ownership that transcends mere transportation.
-That group could reasonably include the Mini Cooper, Fiat 500, Ford Mustang, Hyundai Veloster, even the sibling VW GTI and a few others.
-Yet, the 2012 Beetle is an attractive selection in its own right, with all the mechanical, technological and feature benefits you would expect from Volkswagen, powered by a selection of engines that includes a 2.5-liter 5-cylinder, a 2.0-liter turbo powerhouse, and a 2.0-liter turbodiesel, all wrapped in the most familiar shape on the road.
+The 2013 Volkswagen Beetle is the kind of car you buy not because you need it, but because you absolutely want it.
+Nowhere is this reality more strongly represented than in the new Beetle Convertible.
+As a "boutique" car, the VW Beetle delivers heavily on style, image, emotional appeal and ownership that transcend mere transportation.
+This niche segment could reasonably include the likes of the Mini Cooper, Fiat 500, Hyundai Veloster, and even the sibling VW GTI.
+Yet, the 2013 Beetle is an attractive selection in its own right, with all the mechanical, technological and feature benefits you would expect from Volkswagen.
+It's powered by a 2.5-liter 5-cylinder, a 2.0-liter turbo-4 powerhouse or a new 2.0-liter 4-cylinder turbodiesel, and wrapped in the most familiar shape on the road.

-If you're attracted to the striking shape – as we certainly are – you can't help but like the 2012 VW Beetle.
+If you're attracted to the striking shape – as we certainly are – you can't help liking the 2013 VW Beetle.
 Inside and out, it's a constant reminder that you're making an unmistakable style statement.

-If your goal is to have an economical 2-door with plenty of room for four occupants and all their stuff, there are better choices than the 2012 Beetle.
+If you want an economical 2-door with plenty of room for four occupants and all their stuff, there are better choices than the 2013 Beetle.
 The back seat is a little cramped, the low roof line detracts from interior room, the sleek shape cuts into trunk capacity, and there are certainly less-expensive alternatives.

-Driving Impressions Our driving experience with the 2012 Beetle was pleasure with a bit of puzzlement.
-Pleasure, because it does everything well: The steering is direct and responsive, and the overall behavior...is completely stable, predictable and even refined.
-Puzzlement, because we had hoped for this newest iteration of VW's Beetle to have the quick reflexes and enjoyable dynamics of one of our all-time favorites, the Volkswagen GTI.
-But the Beetle seems tuned for a more comfortable ride and less aggressive handling.
-Unless you're a very enthusiastic driver you likely won't notice the difference.
-The 2.5-liter 5-cylinder base engine is perfectly adequate, but we much prefer the available 2.0-liter turbo, which delivers impressive performance with essentially a non-noticeable penalty in fuel economy.
-All the control functions feel linear and direct, and the 2012 VW Beetle feels like one solid piece whether you're going down the road or carving up mountain passes.
+Driving Impressions Driving the 2013 Beetle, we are both entertained and disappointed.
+Entertained, because it does everything well: All controls feel direct and responsive, and the behavior is stable and refined.
+Disappointed,...because we wish this latest iteration of the Beetle had the more spirited dynamics of VW's GTI, one of our all-time favorites.
+The Beetle seems tuned for a softer ride and less aggressive handling, though truthfully, most drivers won't mind.
+The 2.5-liter 5-cylinder base engine is adequate, but we prefer the 2.0-liter turbo-4, which delivers lusty performance with little penalty in fuel economy.
+The new diesel engine changes the character of the car some, as its thrust lives low in the rev bend, but it's still entertaining.
+The 2013 VW Beetle feels like one solid piece whether you're going down the road or carving up mountain passes.

-Too often, efforts to evoke the past in modern incarnations work out less than satisfactorily, both for the past and the present.
-But the 2012 VW Beetle's interior layout and instrument panel perfectly remembers the original Beetle while offering an arrangement that is both highly attractive and accommodatingly functional.
+Too often, efforts to evoke the past in modern incarnations do an injustice to both the past and the present.
+But the 2013 VW Beetle's interior layout and instrument panel salute the original Beetle while managing to be attractive, functional and up-to-date.

-The 2012 Beetle's base 2.5-liter 5-cylinder is completely satisfactory, but the 2.0-liter turbo is a real stormer throughout its rev range, and our choice.
-For the truly economy-minded, there's the 2.0-liter TDI turbodiesel with its exceptional fuel economy and impressive low-speed torque.
+The 2013 Beetle's base 2.5-liter 5-cylinder is completely satisfactory, but the 2.0-liter turbo-4 is a real stormer throughout its rev range, and our preference.
+For the truly economy-minded, the new-for-2013 2.0-liter TDI turbodiesel offers exceptional fuel economy and impressive low-speed torque.

-The 2012 VW Beetle tends to look bigger in the metal than it does in photos, and first observers seem to expect something more compact.
-The overall form owes more to the original Beetle than to the "New Beetle" of the last several years.
-Where the New Beetle was very rounded, the 2012 version is lower, certainly more aggressive looking and has a stronger family resemblance to its earlier ancestors, particularly in the side profile and window treatments.
-We think this is a good thing, as the overall image is more assertive and looks more snugged down into the road.
+The 2013 VW Beetle looks bigger in the metal than it does in photos, so many people expect something more compact.
+Actually, the overall form owes more to the original Beetle than to the "New Beetle" of the last several years.
+Where the previous model was very rounded, with a high-arching roofline, this version is lower, certainly more aggressive-looking and has a stronger family resemblance to its earlier ancestors, particularly in the side profile and window treatments.
+We think this is a good thing, as the car looks more assertive and more firmly planted on the pavement.

-Since the most of the add-on Beetle goodies are grouped into packages associated with the trim levels, the only additional features tend to be minor items having to do with vehicle protection, floormats and graphics treatments.
-But one item worth considering is the terrific Fender Audio System.
-It's easy to operate and delivers great sound – if you're an audiophile, you need to check this out.
+Since the Beetle add-ons are largely grouped into trim-level packages, the only additional options are minor items having to do with vehicle protection, floor mats and graphics treatments.
+But one item worth special mention, if you can pop for one of the top-line trims, is the terrific Fender Audio System.
+It's easy to operate and delivers great sound.
+If you're an audiophile, you need to check this out.

-The base engine in the 2012 Volkswagen Beetle 2.5L is a 2.5-liter 5-cylinder available with either a 5-speed manual or 6-speed automatic transmission.
+The base engine in the 2013 Volkswagen Beetle 2.5L is a 2.5-liter 5-cylinder available with either a 5-speed manual or 6-speed automatic transmission.
 The 2.5L is rated at 170 horsepower and delivers perfectly acceptable, if not exactly soul-stirring, performance.
-There are two commendable optional engines.
-The 2.0-liter Turbo, a favorite of ours in numerous other VW products, makes 200 horsepower and 207 lb-ft of torque.
+There are two commendable optional 4-cylinder engines.
+The 2.0-liter Turbo, a favorite of ours in other VW models, makes 200 horsepower and 207 lb-ft of torque.
 Fitted with a 6-speed manual or 6-speed DSG automatic, this inline-4 delivers performance that is more than just spirited.
-The Beetle TDI's 2.0-liter turbodiesel merits 140 horsepower and a very impressive 236 lb-ft of torque, and is matched with either the 6-speed manual or the 6-speed Tiptronic automatic.
-The TDI offers remarkable around-town get-up-and-go and extremely thrifty fuel economy.
+The Beetle TDI's 2.0-liter turbodiesel delivers 140 horsepower and a very impressive 236 lb-ft of torque, and is matched with a 6-speed manual or Tiptronic automatic transmission.
+The TDI offers remarkable around-town get-up-and-go and thrifty fuel economy.

 170 horsepower @ 5,700 rpm